lpil/lpil/_posts/2014-08-05-I-made-a-site.html.markdown

 ---

+**Update again:** Back to Jekyll so I can use GitHub pages.
+Woo.

+---

 It struck me the other day that a web developer should probably have a personal website.
 I feel it doesn't inspire much confidence if a creator doesn't use what they produce.
 Plus, if I made a site, I'd get to play with some new toys.